The Future of Payslips: Real-Time, Transparent, and Interactive

 Talk to your employees.
 Ask what questions they have about their pay.
 Ask what they’d like to see, what would be helpful, and where they go now for financial insight.
 Use that input to develop better payslip designs, by starting simple, testing often, and iterating.

 Work closely with your payroll vendors to understand their roadmap for payslip innovation.
-Encourage them to prioritize usability and real-time functionality on their product roadmaps.
+Encourage them to prioritize usability and real-time functionality on their product roadmaps, particularly as cloud payroll software continues to evolve beyond traditional payroll delivery models.
 And explore how pay data can be embedded in the digital tools your employees already use.

 Finally, think about financial wellness as a core component of the future of payslips.
 This is an opportunity to help your people make better financial decisions by embedding education, budgeting tools, tax guidance, and savings recommendations right where they’re already looking at their money.